Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Like many recliners, it can feel warmer during longer sits, especially in hotter rooms.
+• Like many recliners, it can feel warmer during long sits, especially in hotter rooms.

-• Seat feel leans plush rather than structured, so “upright sitters” may prefer a firmer model.
+• The seat leans plush rather than structured, so upright sitters may prefer a firmer model.

 Canyon Power Reclining Sectional

-Canyon is the big, lounge-forward option.
-It’s the model we kept coming back to for long movie sessions because the seating feels deeper and more relaxed, and the power headrests help dial in a comfortable viewing angle.
+Canyon is the large, lounge-first option.
+It was the model we kept returning to for long movie sessions because the seating felt deeper and more relaxed, and the power headrests made it easier to find a comfortable viewing angle.

 Our Testing Experience